tarwn/lessthandot-hugo/blogs/content/posts/2009-09-30-suffer-to-succeed-another-sql-server-imp.md

 • The ASAP factor

 The task itself should always be thought of first.
 It should tell you the options you have and with experience, you will find the easy path to narrowing the list of options quickly to the right one.
 Automation is an easy guess.
 Do I need to ever touch it again?
 I always come to a task in the sense it will be used more than once.
 Even when they say it will be throw away code, I keep automating it or making it easy to run in mind.
-Full automation is the step you have to decide on vs. a &#8220;RUN ME&#8221; button convenience.
-Ah&#8230;the ASAP factor.
+Full automation is the step you have to decide on vs. a “RUN ME” button convenience.
+Ah…the ASAP factor.
 We need this ASAP!!!!!!
 I love that one.
 I have many meanings of that abbreviation.
-I can&#8217;t put them here.
+I can't put them here.
 I have to keep it clean 😉

 If I would have taken this all into account in the first place, the task would have been quick and painless.